Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Experiments

-~ Figure~\ref{fig:setting} (c) and (d) display the results of using different numbers of predicted labels on the datasets of NUS-WIDE and COCO.
-We can see that using top-3 predicted labels can achieve the best performance when setting either of these two datasets as target data.
-One possible reason is that the average number of objects in each image from NUS-WIDE and COCO is 2.48 and 2.97, respectively, which are close to 3.
-In the following experiments, we use top-3 predicted labels as supervised information for the proposed method in default for COCO and NUS-WIDE.

-The MAP results of the proposed method and some other methods in NUS-WIDE and COCO are shown in Table~\ref{table:two}.
-Although the datasets are different from the former experiment, the overall experimental results are consistent.
-The proposed T-MLZSH also get the highest MAP values among the comparative methods.
-When the unseen dataset is COCO or NUS-WIDE, compared to TZSH, T-MLZSH achieves increments of about 3.4\% or 3.2\% in average MAP for different bits respectively.
-However, it is unexpected that the deep supervised hashing method DHN performs better than TZSH when the unseen dataset is NUS-WIDE.
-The possible reason is that COCO is categorized into more categories and DHN can get more detailed supervised information when setting COCO as training dataset.
-But even compared to DHN, T-MLZSH also increases about 0.95\% in average MAP.
-In general, the performances are similar to that between NUS-WIDE and VOC2012.
-Because of the the complex semantics of multi-label images, the two zero-shot hashing methods ZSH and ZSH-DA do not achieve high performance.
+From Table~\ref{table:two} we can see, compared to TZSH, T-MLZSH achieves increments of about 3.4\% or 3.2\% in the average MAP for different bits on COCO$\rightarrow$NUS-WIDE and NUS-WIDE$\rightarrow$COCO, respectively.
+In this experiment, the deep supervised hashing method DHN is found to perform better than TZSH on COCO$\rightarrow$NUS-WIDE.
+The possible reason is that COCO is categorized into more categories and DHN can get more detailed supervised information when setting COCO as the training set.
+Nevertheless, T-MLZSH still outperforms DHN by about 0.95\% in the average MAP.

-Figure~\ref{fig:coco_nus17_ndcg} show the results of ACG, NDCG and WAP, Figure~\ref{fig:coco} and Figure~\ref{fig:nus17} shows more detailed comparision results of ACG, NDCG, and precision curves of different numbers of top returned images with 12, 24, 36 and 48 bits on NUS-WIDE and COCO, respectively.
-As we can see, though the datasets are changed, T-MLZSH consistently outperforms all other competing methods on different metrics and different bits of hash codes.
+Table~\ref{table:three} shows the results on (COCO, VOC2012).
+Compared to TZSH, T-MLZSH achieves increments of about 6.8\% or 1.8\% on average MAP for different bits.
+The proposed method is found to obtain a significantly better performance on VOC2012$\rightarrow$COCO, where COCO is unseen.
+The possible reason is that, although all the instances of VOC2012 are included in COCO, some unlabeled targets in COCO images are similar to that in VOC2012.
+Features extracted from VOC2012 images may possess high similarity with some COCO images.
+Since the scale of COCO is much larger than VOC2012, the overall performance is lower when COCO is unseen.